Arpit-Rulania/quantum-Cryptography-LWE/docs/.hugo/README.md

 ## Bundled

-Create a folder inside the `content/` directory that matches the filename of your presentation.
+Create a folder inside the `../slides/` directory that matches the filename of your presentation.
 Then move your presentation file into that new directory, and _rename the presentation file to `index.md`_.

 ```
-content
+slides
 +--presentationABC
    +--index.md
    \--image.png